Introduction to Rational Unified Process

 4. Transition Phase

 This is the last phase of the development process.
-During this phase, the software is released and delivered to the public or customers.
-Based on the feedback from the end-users, the product will be made update or change.
+The software is released and delivered to the public or customers during this phase.
+The product will be updated or changed based on the end-users feedback.
 It is the process of deployment.

 The conclusions of the Transition phase are: